 As WordPress gained momentum there was an increasing demand for a usable and customizable ecommerce solution.
 In 2008, the idea of WooCommerce was developed by three WordPress enthusiasts from several countries sharing information and ideas by email.
 This evolved into what is known as WooCommerce, which currently supports thousands of users around the world.

-WooCommerce – first released in 2011 – is developed by WooThemes, who were at the time simply a theme store, concerned with design more than functionality.
+WooCommerce – first released in 2011 – is developed by WooThemes, who was at the time simply a theme store, concerned with design more than functionality.
 However, it quickly became apparent that WooCommerce was their most promising product.

 In 2018, WooCommerce is used by around 8% of all online stores and 21% of the top 1 million sites.
 It is downloaded around 40-50,000 times every day – that’s more than ten downloads every minute.
 It’s super easy to install.
 Oh, and it’s free.